68th Composite Wing

 The 68th Composite Wing was a United States Army Air Forces organization.
 It was a command and control organization of Fourteenth Air Force that fought in the China Burma India Theater of World War II.

-The wing was formed as an expansion of the Fourteenth Air Force Forward Echelon in 1943, becoming the command and control organization for the 23d Fighter Group and 308th Bomb Group.
+The wing was formed as an expansion of the Fourteenth Air Force Forward Echelon in 1943, becoming the command and control organization for the 23d Fighter Group and 308th Bombardment Group.
 It served in combat from December 1943 until August 1945.
 The mixed unit was composed of fighters, fighter bombers and heavy bombers, flown by both American and Chinese airmen.